 - Any damage, accidental or intentional, must be reported immediately to the principal.

-- Students who leave their lockers in an unsatisfactory state at the end of the year will be charged a $5 cleaning fee.
-This fee will have to be paid prior to students receiving their marks.
+- Students who leave their lockers in an unsatisfactory state at the end of the year may be charged a $5 cleaning fee.

 8. Cell Phones & Smart Devices

 Smart devices shall include smartphones, tablets, iPods and other portable technology with texting and/or internet capability.
 Smart devices and tablets are valuable learning tools and students are encouraged to bring their devices to enhance their learning.
 Use of these devices must conform with the AVRCE acceptable use policy and the Horton High School cellular and smart device policy outlined below.

 The following is from the policy of the AVRCE:

 - Cellular phones may not be used at any time where individual privacy must be protected, such as in washrooms or change rooms.